 One of the most important things to look for is the test for potency to find out the exact amount of cannabinoids in a particular product.
 Although CBD is the main ingredient of cannabidiol-infused goods, it’s not the only compound present in cannabis.
 Thus, lab tests are crucial to determine the level of cannabinoids and the potency of the product.
 Many manufacturers test their products for CBD, CBDA, CBC, THC, THCA and more.

-One of the most important things to look for in a CBD oil third-party lab report is the CBD content.
+One of the most important things to look for in a CBD oil third-party lab report is the CBD strength and content.
 This is usually listed as an mg/g or shown in percents.
 Now, the more CBD, the stronger the oil.
 In other words, one drop of a more potent CBD oil will contain more cannabidiol than an equal size serving of a product with less CBD.

 Is more concentrated CBD oil better?
 For some people yes, as they may need more cannabinoids, and they can only absorb that much fluid.
 Thus, in terms of treating medical conditions with high concentrations of cannabidiol, it’s recommended to use a more potent CBD oil .